-In KSA it is obligatory for everyone, even the non-Muslims and western women to wear it in public places.
-Actually I recently found out that there is no specific law that stipulates it is a MUST.
+In Saudi Arabia it’s obligatory for everyone, even the non-Muslims and western women to wear it in public places.
+Actually I recently found out that there is no specific law that stipulates abaya is a MUST.
 And for sure it doesn’t say anywhere it has to be BLACK.

-I really hate being part of the masses.
-Everyone looks the same here!
-In Riyadh most women cover their faces too, so these women are literally like black faceless blobs blending into the mass (no offense anyone!).
+I never really liked being a part of “the masses”.
+Everyone around here looks the same here in public, it’s all black and white without individuality, personal style or personality showing.
+In Riyadh most women cover their faces too, so these women are literally invisible and “faceless”.

 Maybe you could call me some sort of a rebel too.
-Wearing a blue abaya is my way of speaking out for women’s rights in Saudi.
+Wearing a blue abaya is my way of showing my personality and going on my own path in life.

 DISCLAIMER: in 2008 the black abaya was the norm.
 EVERYONE and their mother wore black abayas in Riyadh.
 This has changed slowly and in 2018 it’s not uncommon at all to see other colors worn in Riyadh.